european-dynamics-rnd/OneNet/README.md

 ### **Local Applications subscription To the Central Registry**
 <br>
-2. Login to the Ui Central Registry From https://onenet-ngsi-ld.eurodyn.com using the username & password that you received from the onenet administrator.
+2. Login to the Ui Central Registry using the username & password that you received from the onenet administrator.

 ![](image3.png)